lab-emi/OpenDPD/README.md

 As shown in above Figure, the E2E learning architecture consists of three primary steps:

-**1.Data Acuisition & Pre-Processing:** The baseband I/Q signal is send and sourced from the PA.
+**1.Data Acuisition & Pre-Processing:** The baseband I/Q signals are send and sourced from the PA.
 To address gradient vanishing issue and enhance training, features and labels are split into shorter frames.
 In this repo, datasets dictionary concludes three different bandwidth signal from one digital transmitter.
 And for training process, we split the samples acorrding to training:test:validation of 8:2:2 ratio.

 **2.PA Modeling:** Using framed input and target output, a PA behavioral model is trained in a sequence-to-sequence learning way via Backpropogation Through Time **(BPTT)**.